Evaluation of public policy and Covid-19 pandemic impacts on historic Asian pollution emissions using Alaskan ice core lead data

 Download the Full Resolution poster here:

-Introduction to the North Pacific Area:
+Introduction to the North Pacific Area and the History of Pb Pollution:

 Lead (Pb) deposition is typically associated with anthropogenic emissions, and time-series trends can show the influence of human policy, culture, and technology across hundreds to thousands of years.
 Previous ice core studies have used changes in lead levels through time to examine the effects of industrialization, legislation and worldwide health pandemics.
+Read more in our new publication:

 The North Pacific region (Alaska, USA; Kamchatka Peninsula, Russia) is of particular interest when examining historical trends in pollutants (e.g., lead from gasoline, copper from metal smelting) because its position uniquely links the Asian and North American continents.
 The majority of the ice cores which have been collected in the North Pacific to date have been shallow, encompassing just the last few centuries.
 At the Begguya site (62.95 °N, 151.09 °W, 3900 m asl) in 2013, two twin cores (DEN-13A and DEN-13B) were drilled to bedrock (210 m), with two shallow cores (DEN-19A and DEN-22A) extending the record.
 We present a new Pb concentration and isotope record obtained from the DEN-13A, DEN-19A and DEN-22A spanning from 340 to 2022 CE.

 Previous Work in the Region